Last Updated on

 - Start with the breast that produces less milk and switch sides at least 2-3 times during each feeding.

 - Drink plenty of water and sleep well for optimal breast milk production.
-In case you feel that your milk production is low, you can speak to your doctor about using a galactagogue.
+In case you feel that your milk production is low, you can speak to a lactation consultant about using a galactagogue.
 This is either a prescription medicine or a natural substance that helps to increase breast milk production.
 Some examples of herbal galactagogues include fenugreek leaves and seeds, garlic, fennel, barley, and alfalfa.

 Does an Unequal Production of Milk Affect Your Baby?